Pompeo meets with king, crown prince in Saudi Arabia amid Khashoggi disappearance

 A third individual said the U.S. government still doesn’t know precisely what explanation the Saudis plan to give, but that the Saudis intend to admit "culpability."

-The United Nations High Commissioner for Human Rights Michelle Bachelet called on Saudi Arabia and Turkey on Tuesday to reveal all the information it has on the missing journalist and said that immunity should be lifted on diplomatic premises and officials.
+Michelle Bachelet, the United Nations High Commissioner for Human Rights, called on Saudi Arabia and Turkey to reveal all of the information it has on the missing journalist and said that immunity should be lifted on diplomatic premises and officials.

 On Sunday, Trump spoke by phone with King Salman.
 The next day the president tweeted that the king had denied any knowledge of the whereabouts of Khashoggi.

-Moments later, he told reporters that it had sounded from the conversation with the king "like maybe these could have been rogue killers — who knows?"
+Moments later, he told reporters that it had sounded from the conversation that "maybe these could have been rogue killers — who knows?"

 Meanwhile, in Istanbul Turkish investigators entered the consulate late Monday night and left before sunrise on Tuesday morning, according to a Turkish individual familiar with the investigation.

 They spent about nine hours inside the consulate.
 Investigators included forensic teams looking for DNA samples.
-They also removed soil samples and bricks from the consulate ground.
+They also removed soil samples and bricks from the consulate grounds.

 They were not allowed to interview any Saudi staff.
 It was not clear if they had access to all of the consulate rooms, the person told NBC News.